maciekolejnik/webppl-cognitive-agents/READMEQEST.md

 The tool prints traces for each simulation, followed by average investments and returns for each configurations.
 The hope is that the averages will match Fig. 4 from the paper.
-(TODO: will it?)
+(TODO: will?)

 2. The second experiment is about conman behaviour.
 To run it, execute
 ```